EnergyExemplarNorthAmerica/Python-PLEXOS-API/README.md

 Two important points arise from this.
 First, this notation is not presently attached to every script.
 The scripts have been modified to reflect the above, but they may not all run successfully for a variety of reasons.
-Second, the implication that it has been tested doesn't confer any warrantee of its performance on in any environment or infrastructure other than that on which it was tested.
+Second, the implication that it has been tested doesn't confer any warrantee of its performance on any environment or infrastructure other than that on which it was tested.
 See below.

 # PLEXOS® for Power Systems